 Early Childhood Special Education – The Early Childhood Special Education Program is a part of Grove Children’s Preschool and is designed for students with identified developmental delays in the area of speech-language, motor, social-emotional, adaptive and/or cognitive functioning.
 This program provides early intervention in each of the developmental areas for identified children ages 3-4.
 Programs are located at Indian Trail School and Henry Puffer School.

-Developmental Learning Program, DLP – The Developmental Learning Program is a highly individualized special education program designed to meet the intensive needs of students with known or suspected intellectual disabilities that are most likely combined with a communication disorder, limited adaptive skills, behavioral issues, social limitations, and/or significant academic deficiencies.
+Developmental Learning Program, DLP – The Developmental Learning Program is a highly individualized special education program designed to meet the intensive needs of students with known or suspected intellectual disabilities that are most likely combined with other intensive needs in areas of communication, independence, adaptive/functional skills, behavioral manifestations and/or social skills.
 Programs are located at Hillcrest School for grades K-6 and O’Neill Middle School for grades 7-8.
 Learn more.

 Southeast School – This public alternative day program is administered by the SASED Cooperative and is designed to provide for the educational needs of students with a primary disability of emotional disability.
 The program provides individualized instruction in a small class setting along with counseling and behavioral supports.
 The program is located at the SASED office building in Naperville.

 Private Placements – For students whose educational needs are so unique that they cannot be adequately addressed in a public school program, the student’s IEP team may consider one of several private special education programs that are available in the surrounding area.

 Home/Hospital Instruction – Instructional services that are provided to any student with a medical condition that will cause an absence from school of more than 10 consecutive school days.
 The medical condition must be verified by written statement from a licensed medical examiner.
 In conjunction with the medical examiner, school personnel must determine that the student can educationally benefit from such a program.